-Kikuji Kawada’s Chizu is one of those photobooks that I read about many times, looked for many times, and always blanched at the price.
-First edition copies from 1963 rarely come up for sale, the Stanley Barker 2005 version runs about $1000, well above even my most
+Kikuji Kawada’s Chizu is one of those photobooks that I read about many times, looked for many times, always blanched at the price, and expected I would never see.
+First edition copies from 1965 rarely come up for sale, the Nazreli 2005 version runs about $1000, well above even my most

 wasteful outrageous photobook purchases, and even the 2014 Akio Nagasawa Reprint is quite out of range for me, most of the time anyway.* So when Mack announced its printing of the Maquette Edition, I preordered a signed copy immediately.

-Kawada made the pictures that later became Chizu over several years, starting in 1958 on a trip to the atomic bomb dome site in Hiroshima, when he wandered into a chamber and was struck by the distinctive stains on the walls.
-I found his description of the moment, from the “Conversation with Kikuji Kawada” by Joshua Chiang and Miyuki Hinton, interesting and typical of my life experience, if not so much with photographing things, not regularly, anyway, and it’s worth quoting in full:
+Kawada made the pictures that later became Chizu over several years.
+In 1958, on a trip to Hiroshima with Ken Domon, Kawada wandered into a chamber and was struck by distinctive stains on the walls.
+I found his description of the moment, from the “Conversation with Kikuji Kawada” by Joshua Chiang and Miyuki Hinton, interesting and typical of my life experience, if not so much with photographing things, and it’s worth quoting in full:

 I went back early in the evening and in might have been lightly raining when I reached the dome.
 Inside, it was damp, dark, there was a strange smell… my eyes took a moment to adjust before I noticed the stains.
 It was an unspeakably powerful moment.
 I felt like I had encountered this terrifying, unknown place.
 I had the illusion that I could almost hear faint voices merged with the wind and crawling sounds coming out of the walls.
 I believe that when one experiences an event as foreign and improbable as this, it is felt as a full sensory experience.
 New events like that are often connected with my senses of smell and hearing.
 When I encountered the stains, I felt electrified.
 It was unlike any previous images I had pictured in my mind…Chuang, Joshua and Miyuki Hinton.
 “Conversation with Kikuji Kawada,” in “Texts,” volume 3 of Kikuji Kawada’s Chizu.
 Mack, London, 2021. p.
 12 (emphasis mine).